chipsalliance/firrtl-spec/spec.md

 reference to a probe of the circuit component is used.
 See [@sec:probes] for details.

-Using reference-type ports, modules may expose internals for reading and forcing without routing wires out of the design.
+Using probe-type ports, modules may expose internals for reading and forcing without routing wires out of the design.

-This is often useful for testing and verification, where reference types allow reads of the entities to be explicitly exported without hard-coding their place in the design.
-Instead, by using references, a testbench module may express accesses to the internals which will resolve to the appropriate target language construct by the compiler (e.g., hierarchical reference).
+This is often useful for testing and verification, where probe types allow reads of the entities to be explicitly exported without hard-coding their place in the design.
+Instead, by using probe-type references, a testbench module may express accesses to the internals which will resolve to the appropriate target language construct by the compiler (e.g., hierarchical reference).

 Reference ports are not expected to be synthesizable or representable in the target language and are omitted in the compiled design; they only exist at the